 Coverts on the outside don’t often seem that bad and are not often physically abusive, all narcissists are confusing when we don’t understand what they do, yet coverts are so much more subtle in the way they go around things, often their words never match their actions, and you just feel off around them, they might not directly put you down, or they might do it in a way that seems to be like they are helping you, they might not scream and shout or lash out.
 Yet you feel belittled by them and confused around them, questioning what they meant by that last remark.
 Listening to your body and your instincts, if something feels off, even if you don’t know what, those instincts are trying to protect you.

 The narcissistic personality disorder is on a spectrum, and they will use a weakness or strength of the individual they are targeting, they will use their manipulation tactics to suit their needs and depending on the person they are trying to manipulate.
 As we have the malignant, grandiose, somatic, cerebral, overt and covert, the victim narcissist on the spectrum, some are far more dangerous than others.
 You need to stay well clear, others if you can manage your own state of mind and limit contact you don’t have to cut them off completely, just be careful they don’t infect your mind.

-Some once you see what they are and what they do, you can learn to observe and not absorb their toxic natural, I shall add the video link at the bottom, some you can limit time around and avoid certain topics of conversation, some you need to stay well clear.
+Some once you see what they are and what they do, you can learn to observe and not absorb their toxic natural, I shall add the video link at the end, some you can limit time around and avoid certain topics of conversation, some you need to stay well clear.

 Those who have the disorder, have a disorder, you can not change them, it’s a hard enough job changing ourselves, plus they don’t want to recognise and faults within themselves to learn from mistakes and find strategies to cope with their disorder, they’ed just prefer to carry on their path of destruction while blaming all others.